ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Outbreak

-The outbreak class will be handled in much more detail later on in
+The outbreak class will be handled in much more detail later on.
-\<\<Section XYZ\>\>.
 This section will focus purely on the initialisation.

 The Outbreak class is a Service Bean, so it is created as part of the App Config section, it is initialised with data in Contact Runner.
 It